-English Language & Literature involves the study and creation of both fiction and non-fiction texts.
-Designed with a focus on the integration of language and literature, this course will enable students to see how linguistic and literary methods are related.
-Students will engage creatively and independently with a variety of spoken, written and multi-modal texts.
+You will create and study both fiction and non-fiction texts in A Level English Language & Literature.
+Designed with a focus on the integration of language and literature, this course will enable you to see how linguistic and literary methods are related.
+You will engage creatively and independently with a variety of spoken, written and multi-modal texts.

 After studying this course, students go on to study or work in the following fields: